 What Are The Signs, Symptoms And Effects Of Mycotoxins on The Gut?

 The impact of mycotoxins on the intestinal barrier functions, intestinal immunity, secretory activity and gut microflora, as well as their genotoxic/mutagenic and carcinogenic effects are mainly known from experimental studies.
 Such studies do not always fully reflect the conditions of natural exposure to mycotoxins.
-The first problem is the dose of mycotoxins, which is very difficult to determine in the human diet.
+The first problem is the dose of mycotoxins, which is very difficult to determine in the human diet and somewhat challenging from water damaged buildings.

 The second, more important, problem is the fact that food may contain several or even a dozen mycotoxins at the same time.
 These mycotoxins may chemically interact with each other, which leads to changes in their toxic properties and bio-availability.
 In this case, synergistic interactions between mycotoxins is particularly dangerous.
 For example, previous studies have shown that mixtures of ZEN and DON or DON, T2 and ZEN show higher toxicity than these individual mycotoxins.
 Moreover, it is known that human food may also contain other active substances and contaminations, such as bacterial products, pesticides, phytotoxins, chemical contaminations and preservatives, which not only affect mycotoxin activity but may contribute to various disorders in the GI tract.